Shopping Cart

 e.g.: Benzophenone-1, Benzophenone-2, Benzophenone-3 (Oxybenzone), Benzophenone-4, Benzophenone-5, Benzophenone-8 (Dioxybenzone)

 Benzophenones are UV filters used in some sunscreens.
-They are suspected of having hormonal effects and negative impacts on reproductive organs, can pollute waterways, and are harmful to aquatic life.
+They are suspected of having hormonal effects and negative impacts on reproductive organs, and can contaminate water and be harmful to aquatic life.

 Here you will find tips and sunscreens from various brands that may be suitable for sensitive skin.